Regulation of cannabis in Québec

-- Being committed to organized activities in different areas, such as:
+- Being involved in organized activities in different areas.
+For example:

-- Playing a sport or an instrument on a regular basis
+- Playing a sport or a musical instrument on a regular basis

 - Being in a choir or on a sports team

-- Being involved in your neighbourhood or with family activities
+- Being involved in your neighbourhood or in family activities

-- Interacting well with others: assertiveness, respect for others, good communication, etc.
+- Interacting well with others: assertiveness, respect for others, etc.

 - Knowing your strengths and weaknesses

-- Believing in your future and setting goals
+- Believing in your future and being able to set goals

 - Having a circle of friends who share your interests